Aadharsh-Geethagovindan/breakpoint-site/public/lore/section4.md

 ## The Constellian Navy

 The **Constellian Navy** is the primary spacefaring defense and exploration force of the Constellian Alliance.
-Originally formed to clear rift threats from the Arkhalion system in the century following the Breakpoint, it has since grown into a galaxy-spanning institution responsible for patrolling trade routes, responding to high-level rift events, and ensuring the territorial integrity of Alliance space.
+Originally formed to clear rift threats from the Arkhalion system in the century following the Breakpoint, it has since grown into an institution spanning dozens of worlds, responsible for patrolling trade routes, responding to high-level rift events, and ensuring the territorial integrity of Alliance space.
 The Navy serves not only as a military body but also as a diplomatic and humanitarian force, often being the first to arrive in newly integrated or crisis-stricken systems.

-Today, the Navy commands hundreds of fleets, ranging from agile recon squadrons to full-scale sector battlegroups.
-These fleets are composed of thousands of ships and millions of personnel drawn from across the Alliance’s many species.
+Today, the Navy commands over twenty fleets, ranging from agile recon squadrons to full-scale sector battlegroups.
+These fleets are composed of dozens of ships and thousands of personnel drawn from across the Alliance’s many species.
 The Constellian Navy is widely regarded as the most organized and resource-rich naval force in the known galaxy, though it often stretches its resources thin, maintaining coverage across vast and politically diverse territories.

 ### **Rank Structure – Tier Types**